|

 Most of the items pictured are costume jewelry… things I’ve picked up on sale at the JCrew outlet (best statement necklaces ever!), Charming Charlie or from my short lived stint as a Stella & Dot rep. It doesn’t matter that they aren’t valuable in a financial sense.
 They make us happy to look at and deserve to be displayed in a way that is easy to access and enjoy.

-You can mix and match the following ideas to create a store-worthy jewelry display of your own.
+mix and match the following ideas to create a store-worthy jewelry display of your own.
 Pick what works for you in your home!

 Jewelry Storage Stand